-Dr Johnson was the coach of Althea Gibson, the first black woman to triumph in Grand Slam tournaments, and he took Ashe’s game to the next level, but he also prepared him to face racial segregation and cope with it.
-In 1963, Ashe became the first African American player to win the National Junior indoor title, and he was awarded a tennis scholarship to the University of California, Los Angeles.
-There, he could sharpen his game by practising with his idol, Pancho Gonzales, and the same year, he was the first black player to be selected in the United States Davis Cup team.
+Dr. Johnson was the coach of Althea Gibson, the first black woman to triumph in the Grand Slams.
+He not only took Ashe’s game to the next level but also prepared the youngster to face racial segregation and cope with it.
+In 1963, Ashe became the first African American player to win the National Junior indoor title and was awarded a tennis scholarship to the University of California, Los Angeles.
+There, he could sharpen his game by practicing with his idol, Pancho Gonzales, and the same year, he became the first black player to be selected in the United States Davis Cup team.

 Arthur Ashe had been appointed captain of the United States Davis Cup team in 1981, the year after his retirement as a player.
-His two first campaigns were successful, as the USA won the competition in 1981 and 1982.
-In 1981, Ashe even managed to convince Jimmy Connors, who hadn’t made a Davis Cup appearance since 1976, to be a part of the team in the quarter-finals against Ivan Lendl’s Czechoslovakia.
-After an early loss in 1983, Connors fully committed to the Davis Cup, for the first and only time in his career, but despite his help, the team lost in the 1984 final against Sweden (4-1).
+His two first campaigns as the captain were successful, as the United States won the competition in 1981 and 1982.
+In 1981, Ashe even managed to convince Jimmy Connors, who hadn’t made a Davis Cup appearance since 1976, to be a part of the team in the quarter-finals against Ivan Lendl-led Czechoslovakia.
+After an early loss in 1983, Connors fully committed to the Davis Cup for the first and only time in his career, but despite his help, the team lost in the 1984 final against Sweden (4-1).

 In 1985, Connors announced that he was never going to participate in the Davis Cup again.
 Ashe, tired of dealing with world No 1 John McEnroe’s outbursts, had required the establishment of a code of conduct – and McEnroe, who had always been committed to the team, and was already struggling with motivation after a very busy and successful 1984 season, decided not to be involved.

-In March, Ashe flew to Japan with Elliot Teltscher and 18-year old Aaron Krickstein, who prevailed 4-1.
-In August, however, even with the back-up of a great doubles team (Ken Flach and Robert Seguso), this team was no match for Boris Becker, from West Germany, who outclassed everyone in singles.
-The United States lost, 3-2.
+In March, Ashe flew to Japan with Elliot Teltscher and 18-year-old Aaron Krickstein in the team, and the Americans prevailed 4-1.
+In August, however, even with the back-up of a great doubles team (Ken Flach and Robert Seguso), the team was no match for Boris Becker, from West Germany, who outclassed everyone in singles.
+The United States lost the tie 3-2.

 After five years as the captain of the American team, Ashe was fed up with the attitude of his best players, and tired of running after them to participate.